jnozzi/cocoadev.com/markdown/CustomNSSliderCell.md

 *There's probably no need to implement     performClick: either.*

 **Nor     sendAction:toTarget:.
-Nor dealloc on the General/NSSlider subclass.
+Nor dealloc on the NSSlider subclass.
 If you aren't changing the parent's behavior, you don't have to implement the method.**

 ----

 I tried to use this subclass in one of my projects, and it doesn't work.
 I put the interface declarations in, and it doesn't give any errors, but the slider doesn't work, either.
 What am I doing wrong?
 I put in the declarations in a .h file, and declared the nsimage instances, and then added it with the nsslider to the IB file (and applied it to the slider).
 What am I missing?
 ----
 Because of the way IB creates objects, you have to use a custom view and change its class to progressSlider (lowercase class names are about as far from the standard as you can get, by the way).
-If you change an General/NSSlider's class, it will make it a progressSlider -- but the slider *cell* will still be an General/NSSliderCell.
-Alternatively, you could add code like this (modified from one of my own projects) to change the necessary General/NSSliderCell<nowiki/>s to progressSliderCells. --General/JediKnil
+If you change an NSSlider's class, it will make it a progressSlider -- but the slider *cell* will still be an NSSliderCell.
+Alternatively, you could add code like this (modified from one of my own projects) to change the necessary NSSliderCell<nowiki/>s to progressSliderCells. --JediKnil

 // Within the view class...

-- (id)initWithCoder:(General/NSCoder *)decoder
+- (id)initWithCoder:(NSCoder *)decoder
 {
 	BOOL shouldUseSetClass = NO;
 	BOOL shouldUseDecodeClassName = NO;
 	if ([decoder respondsToSelector:@selector(setClass:forClassName:)]) {
 		shouldUseSetClass = YES;
-		[(General/NSKeyedUnarchiver *)decoder setClass:[progressSliderCell class] forClassName:@"General/NSSliderCell"];
+		[(NSKeyedUnarchiver *)decoder setClass:[progressSliderCell class] forClassName:@"NSSliderCell"];

 	} else if ([decoder respondsToSelector:@selector(decodeClassName:asClassName:)]) {
 		shouldUseDecodeClassName = YES;
-		[(General/NSUnarchiver *)decoder decodeClassName:@"General/NSSliderCell" asClassName:@"progressSliderCell"];
+		[(NSUnarchiver *)decoder decodeClassName:@"NSSliderCell" asClassName:@"progressSliderCell"];
 	}

 	self = [super initWithCoder:decoder];

 	if (shouldUseSetClass) {
-		[(General/NSKeyedUnarchiver *)decoder setClass:General/[NSSliderCell class] forClassName:@"General/NSSliderCell"];
+		[(NSKeyedUnarchiver *)decoder setClass:[NSSliderCell class] forClassName:@"NSSliderCell"];
 	} else if (shouldUseDecodeClassName) {
-		[(General/NSUnarchiver *)decoder decodeClassName:@"General/NSSliderCell" asClassName:@"General/NSSliderCell"];
+		[(NSUnarchiver *)decoder decodeClassName:@"NSSliderCell" asClassName:@"NSSliderCell"];
 	}

 	return self;